Marriage / Partner Visas

 Partner (Spouse) visas and Prospective Marriage (fiancee or fiance) visas are our specialty, and comprise most of our clients.

 For partners who are married or in genuine de facto (common law or “live in”) relationships.
 Also for same-sex partners in interdependent relationships.
-They require sponsorship by an Australian Citizen, Permanent Resident, or Eligible New Zealand Citizen also.
+They require sponsorship by an Australian Citizen, Permanent Resident, or Eligible New Zealand Citizen.
 Initially a 2 year Subclass 309 offshore partner visa (or Subclass 820 onshore partner visa) is granted, and allows the visa holder to come to Australia (or to remain in Australia with an onshore application).
-After two years of a successful relationship, a Subclass 100 or Subclass 801 permanent partner visa is granted.
+After two years of a successful relationship, a Subclass 100 or Subclass 801 permanent partner visa may be granted.

 PROSPECTIVE MARRIAGE VISA – Step By Step (CLICK)